PNG-UNITsims: Halo clustering response to primordial non-Gaussianities as a function of mass: Constraining with priors on

 \subsection{Forecast for a DESI-like survey}

-We now study what is the impact on the determination of \fnl in the context of the current galaxy surveys if we assume the {\it universality relation} or consider instead a prior on $p$ or \bp as the ones obtained in this work.
+We go on to study the impact on the determination of \fnl in the context of current galaxy surveys when assuming either the universality relation or considering priors for $p$ (or \bp).
+We base our forecast on the clustering of the typical halos hosting cosmological tracers.

-For this forecast, we assume that the survey properties are similar to DESI, whose footprint will cover an area in the sky of around $14.000 \deg^2$ \citep{DESI_2023}.
-We consider the three types of cosmological tracers observed in this survey, that is Luminous Red Galaxies (LRGs), Emission-line galaxies (ELGs) and Quasars (QSOs).
-Although the redshift distribution of these tracers is very wide and different among them, we limit our analysis only to the range between $z=0.8$ and $z=1.1$.
-We assume that our simulation can describe the clustering of the haloes hosting these galaxies at redshift $z=1$.
-The combination of this redshift range with the total survey area results in an effective volume of $V_{\rm eff, \; DESI} \sim 11 \, (h^{-1}\, {\rm Gpc})^3$.
-This yields $k_{\rm min} = 2\pi/V_{\rm DESI}^{1/3} \sim 2.83 \times 10^{-3} \,h\,{\rm Mpc}^{-1}$.
-We consider modes up to $k_{\rm max} = 0.1 \, h \, {\rm Mpc}^{-1}$.